Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Experimental and Computational Methods

 CsGeBr$_3$ was prepared from a 2:1~v/v mixture of 48\% HBr and 50\% H$_3$PO$_2$.
 All manipulations were performed under argon with Schlenk technique.
 30~ml of the acid mixture was degassed, then transferred into a round bottom flask containing 300~mg GeO$_2$ (2.87~mmol).
 After complete dissolution and reduction of Ge(IV) to Ge(II) upon stirring for 1~h at 120$^{\circ}$~C in an oil bath, this solution was transferred hot to a flask containing 610.7~mg CsBr (2.87~mmol), yielding an immediate yellow-orange precipitate.
 This mixture was heated in an oil bath, dissolving to form a colorless solution, and then left to cool uncontrolled without stirring.
 The resulting several-mm yellow-orange needles were collected and washed on a Schlenk frit with dry ethanol.

-\textit{Laboratory powder X-ray diffraction}: Powder X-ray diffraction at room temperature was recorded using a STOE Stadi-P diffractometer with Cu-K$_{\alpha1}$ radiation and a Ge(111) monochromator in Debye-Scherrer geometry.
+\textit{Laboratory powder X-ray diffraction}: Powder X-ray diffraction at room temperature was recorded using a STOE Stadi-P diffractometer with Cu-K$_{\alpha1}$ radiation and a Ge(111) monochromator in STOE geometry, which combines aspects of the Debye-Scherrer and Guinier geometries.
 Samples were packed in borosilicate glass capillaries and rotated during acquisition.

 \textit{Heat capacity}: Measurements on a single crystal (16.07(1) mg) and a flat shard of a polycrystalline ingot (16.696(5) mg) were carried out using relaxation calorimetry in a Quantum Design PPMS between 1.8~K and 300~K. Poor thermal transport through the vertical thickness of the macroscopic single crystal restricted the region of strong thermal coupling to <200~K.